GjjvdBurg/RGenSVM/README.md

 * `gensvm` : Fit a GenSVM model for specific model parameters.
 * `gensvm.grid` : Run a cross-validated grid search for GenSVM.

-Both these functions return S3 objects that for which `plot` and `predict` functions are available.
+Both these functions return S3 objects for which `plot` and `predict` functions are available.
 For the GenSVMGrid object the function is applied to the best model found during training.
 For both of these objects a `coef` function is also available.